Stunning view of Big Ben and the Houses of Parliament at sunset in London, England, with reflections on the Thames River.

 Tips for your visit

-• Best times to avoid crowds: Arrive by 9 am, or visit after 6 pm when day-trippers disperse.
+• Best times to avoid crowds: Weekdays before 10 am or after 7 pm.